ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 	gain.g11.1.7 = [0.41577,-0.881319]
 	gain.g11.1.8 = [0.569721,-0.565723]

 This file is just a parset, with each line being a parameter specification.
 Its format is described in more detail in :doc:`../calim/calibration_solutions`, but the format is basically **gain.pol.antenna.beam**.
-The only relevant entries from this calibration job are those for beam 0 - that is, those ending in *.0*.
+The only relevant entries from this calibration job are those for beam 0 - that is, those with the gain parameter name ending in *.0*.

 Gains for each beam
 ...................